 When it comes to policy, we at Hollaback! recommend strategies that encourage education, prevention, and reporting.
-We not recommend strategies that increase criminalization.
+We do not recommend strategies that increase criminalization.

 We do not endorse increasing the criminalization of harassment for several reasons.
 First, we see harassment as a symptom of big societal challenges like sexism, racism, homophobia, etc — not the result of a “few bad eggs.”
 As such, a criminalization approach starts to feel more like playing ‘whack-a-mole” than like meaningful change.
 Another issue at play is that many of the communities that experience harassment most — i.e. young people, LBGTQ+ individuals, people of color, immigrants, etc — actually report feeling less safe with police present due to their history of police brutality and related practices.
 Furthermore, we too often see criminal laws disproportionately applied to people of color, low-income individuals, and trans and gender-nonconforming people.